Eyre Peninsula Railway: Freight

 Since June 2019, the Eyre Peninsula Railway only carries gypsum traffic with three returns services running daily.
 In 2017, 1.55 million tonnes of gypsum was transported.
 Until 2019, grain traffic was dominant on the division since the 1970's.
 Previously livestock, oil, salt, superphosphate and water was carried on both dedicated freight and mixed trains.

 Passenger

 Initially passengers were conveyed on mixed trains.
 A weekly passenger service from Port Lincoln to Thevenard was introduced in 1923 that included a sleeping car.
 It operated as a boat train being positioned at the foot of the jetty at Port Lincoln to connect with ships from Adelaide.
 In 1931 Fageol railbuses converted from motor buses were introduced, these were supplemented by Brill 75s in 1936.
-The last service was withdrawn on 30 August 1968.
+The last service was withdrawn on 30 August 1968, though passengers could still travel on freight services by prior arrangement.

 Motive power and rolling stock

 The Eyre Peninsula Railway was initially operated by T, V, W and Y class steam locomotives.
 All had previously been used on other parts of the SAR network.
 These were replaced by 830 class diesel locomotives in the 1960s, some of which have never left the division.
 Nine were delivered new to the Eyre Peninsula Railway, while others were transferred from the Port Pirie to Broken Hill line after it was converted to standard gauge replacing the last remaining T class steam locomotives in April 1970.

 Some 830s were transferred to AN Tasrail in the early 1980s and replaced by ex Commonwealth Railways NT and NJ class locomotives made redundant by the closure of the Central Australia Railway, the use of the NT class locomotives was not successful and both were cut up at Port Lincoln.
 In January 2019 the locomotive fleet comprised seven 830s (including three rebuilt as 900s), three NJs and two ex Australian Railroad Group A locomotives classified as the 1200 class.
 As of January 2023, the Thevenard based locomotive fleet is worked by two NJs, the two 1200s and a handful of operational 830/900 class units.

 Rolling stock was maintained under contract by Clyde Engineering and Downer Rail from 1997 until brought back in house in 2014.
 The infrastructure was maintained by Broadspectrum.